Find your proximity school

 Many parents and guardians send their children to their neighborhood school, also called a proximity school.
 Please find your child's proximity school by looking up your address on the:

-Alphabetical Street Directory Please call the PIC if you have any questions about your proximity school: 625-6600, x6962.
+Alphabetical Street Directory Please call the Enrollment Office (formerly the Parent Information Center) if you have any questions about your proximity school: 625-6600, x6962.

 Visit the Schools Overview Page for a map of the location of all schools.

 Somerville is a "Choice School District" which means residents of Somerville have the option to send their students to any of our eight district K-8 schools.
 Most students receive their first choice school.
 Preference is given (in this order) to siblings of students already enrolled in a school, students who choose their proximity school, and the ranking parents and guardians place on the school registration form.

 Here are a few ways you can learn more about the individual schools:

 - Visit us!
 Talk to us!
 Visit Schools during Open House Week.
 You will visit classrooms, and meet teachers and students.
 You can also join a Coffee Hour at the Enrollment Offices during Open House Week and ask our staff questions or swap notes with other parents going through the same process.
 Many schools schedule evening events; visit the District Calendar to find dates and times for these events.

 - Learn about us!
 Visit school webpages and learn about each school, special programs and the school location.
 You can also learn about each school in the Parent / Guardian Guide to Somerville Public Schools.
 Follow the Somerville Public School district on Facebook, to learn about classroom projects, school events, and district news.
 Watch the Our Schools, Our City cable television show online to learn about programs, initiatives, services and staff.